AYUSHKUMARGUPTA/DeckSortApi_Node/README.md

 two url to use:
 </pre>
-GET /shuffle : for standard deck of cards.
+GET /shuffle : for standard deck of  (format of value then suit.
+EX: 10H is 10 of hearts).

 POST /customDeck :  pass in JSON data for a deck.
 </pre>